 The city’s advanced transport system, which includes a Metro, electric scooters and various cable cars, allows you to reach otherwise difficult areas disconnected from the main city.
 These areas in many cases serve as an attraction for many new visitors who want to visit places like Arvi Park or Comuna 13 for example.

 Medellin also serves as an excellent base to get to other popular destinations in Colombia such as San Andres or Santa Marta.
 The US dollar goes a long way here so you can take part in many activities on a relatively small budget and still have change to spare.
-For example, there are many coffee tours and ample opportunities to visit nearby towns such as Guatape for less than $20.
+For example, there are many coffee tours and ample opportunities to visit nearby towns such as Guatapefor less than $30.

 If you decide to travel to Medellin for a weekend and want to experience its vibrant nightlife, the Zone Rosa area located in the El Poblado neighbourhood is a place where you can meet other international tourists.